Anwar-Barakat/laravel-full-tutorial/app/Http/Controllers/Api/_01_Product_Crud/ProductCRUD.md

-# Product CRUD API Design
+# Product CRUD API Design (v1 - Basic)

+This document outlines the design and implementation of the basic Product CRUD (Create, Read, Update, Delete) API.
+For an advanced version with filtering, refer to the v2 API documentation.

 ## Controller (`app/Http/Controllers/Api/_01_Product_Crud/ProductController.php`):